romaricdrigon/MetaYaml/README.md

 ## Installation

-This component is organized as a Symfony2 bundle, but actually the core has no dependencies which should prevent you to use it anywhere else.
+It's a standalone component:

-* The core requires PHP >= 5.3.3
+* the core requires PHP >= 5.3.3
-* To use the YamlLoader, you'll need the Symfony component [Yaml](https://github.com/symfony/Yaml) (standalone component, does not require Symfony2)
+* to use the YamlLoader, you'll need the Symfony component [Yaml](https://github.com/symfony/Yaml) (standalone component, does not require Symfony2)
-* To launch the tests, you'll need [atoum](https://github.com/mageekguy/atoum)
+* to launch the tests, you'll need [atoum](https://github.com/mageekguy/atoum)

 To install all these packages, the easiest way is to use [composer](http://getcomposer.org): put composer.phar in root folder, and then run `./composer.phar --update`